Tilingo/SIMON/README.md

 This is my first project on WDI16 at General Assembly.
 I chose to build a SIMON game.

 When the users come to the site, they see an intro screen with the name of the game, and a **PLAY** button.
-Once the click **PLAY**, the boardgame is show with some instructions on how to play.
+Once the click **PLAY**, the game board is shown with some instructions on how to play.

 ### [Live SIMON site](http://google.com)